bhavana-netlify/ecommerce-nuxt-stripe/README.md

 # 🛍 Ecommerce Store with Netlify Functions and Stripe

-> A serverless function to process stripe payments with Nuxt, Netlify, and Lambda
+> A serverless function to process stripe payments with Nuxt, Netlify, and Lambda.

 Demo site is here: [E-Commerce Store](https://ecommerce-netlify.netlify.com/)